Shopping Statistics: The Record-Breaking Numbers

 | Switching intent — drivers under 30 | 56% likely to switch |

 These aren't just interesting numbers — they reflect a fundamental shift in how American drivers view their car insurance relationship.
-Understanding the car insurance industry trends shaping this landscape can help you make smarter decisions.
+Understanding the car insurance industry trends shaping this landscape can help you make smarter decisions about your own coverage.

 What's Driving the Shopping Surge?